Managing Your Major Gift Portfolio Can Be This Easy

 We were in the process of qualifying them.
 But we still needed a way to organize our time.
 Where should we start?
 Who should we try to see first, or second?

 Step 1.
-We rated the prospects.
+The first step in our portfolio management approach: we rated the prospects.

 Clearly this needed to be the first step.
 We spent considerable time analyzing them, and assigning ratings for their level of interest and giving capacity.